 GoDaddy is the world's largest domain registrar but they also provide a range of other services like web hosting and ecommerce software.
 Their ecommerce website building software gives you everything you need to sell online, from an integrated shopping cart, inventory management to payment processing.

 Shopify on the other hand, is the best ecommerce platform out there and gives you everything you need to sell online, on social media, or in person.
 Shopify is a complete ecommerce platform that lets you create an online store with built-in product management, inventory, payment, and shipping solutions.
+I would definitely recommend Shopify over GoDaddy.

 Shopify vs GoDaddy comparison